open-power/hostboot/src/usr/diag/prdf/common/plat/p10/ClockDomainAnalysis.md

 Some failover events could be caused by transient soft errors.
-When PRD detects an RCS OSC error, it will call the `p10_rcs_transient_check` HWP which will determine if the error was transient or a hard failure.
-On the event of a hard failure, PRD will enable the alternate ref clock mode by setting bit 3 (OSC 0) or bit 7 (OSC 0) in the `ROOT_CTRL3` register.
+When PRD detects an RCS OSC error, it will call the `p10_rcs_transient_check` HWP which will initiate recovery.
+On the event of a hard failure (unsuccessful recovery), PRD will enable the alternate ref clock mode on the processor reporting the error by setting `ROOT_CTRL3[3]` (OSC 0) or `ROOT_CTRL3[7]` (OSC 1).
+In addition, PRD will make an immediate predictive callout, following the rules above, regardless of the current threshold counts.

-## Thresholding
+## Thresholding RCS OSC error and RCS unlock detect attentions

-PRD will maintain the following threshold counters per clock domain:
+PRD will maintain the following threshold counters per chip in the clock
+domain:
 - RCS OSC error and RCS unlock detect attentions on clock 0.
 - RCS OSC error and RCS unlock detect attentions on clock 1.
-- PLL unlock attentions on either clock.

-During analysis of a clock domain, a threshold counter is increased by 1 if at least one chip in the clock domain reported the associated attention type.

-Unlike previous chip generations, the RAS team has requested that we be more tolerant of transient errors.
-In addition, firmware will not play a role in clock recovery.
-Instead, we will allow the hardware to take its own course, even if one of the clocks hits a hard failure.
-Therefore, each threshold counters will have a threshold of 2 per 5 minutes.
+Note that this is different from PLL unlock attentions were we only threshold per clock.
+This is because on threshold of RCS transient errors must switch the chip over to alt ref clock mode.
+We only want to do this on failing chips and we don't want to force any potentially good chips to this mode.

+The threshold for each counter will be 2 per 5 minutes in the field or on first occurrence in manufacturing.

 Once a threshold has been reached, all associated attention types will be masked using the rules stated below.
-For example, if there is an RCS threshold on clock 0, both the RCS OSC error and RCS unlock detect attentions on clock 0 will be masked.
-This also requires the RCS unlock detect attention on clock 1 and PLL unlock attentions to be masked, per the rules we have for RCS OSC error attentions.
+For example, if there is an RCS threshold on clock 0, the following will be masked per the rules below:
+- RCS OSC error on clock 0 on this chip.
+- RCS unlock detect on clock 0 on this chip.
+- RCS unlock detect on clock 1 on this chip.
+- PLL unlock on all chips in the domain.

+## Thresholding PLL unlock attentions

+PRD will maintain a threshold counter, per clock, for PLL unlock attentions from any chip in the domain.

+During analysis of a clock domain, the threshold counter is increased by 1 if at least one chip in the clock domain reported a PLL unlock attention.

+The threshold for each counter will be 2 per 5 minutes in the field or on first occurrence in manufacturing.

+Once a threshold has been reached, PLL unlock attentions will be masked on **all processors** in the domain using the rules stated below.

 ## Clearing Attentions

-When clearing a PLL unlock attention on a chip, PRD must:
+When clearing any PLL unlock attention in the domain, PRD must clear all PLL attentions on **all chips in the domain**.
+For each chip:

 - Clear all chiplet PLL unlock attentions by setting `BC_OR_PCBSLV_ERROR[24:31]` to all 1's.

 - Clear `TP_LOCAL_FIR[28]`.

 When clearing an RCS unlock detect attention on a chip, PRD must:

-- Clear the underlying attentions in `RCS_SENSE_1` by toggling the associated bits in `ROOT_CTRL5[6:7]`.
+- Clear the underlying attentions in `RCS_SENSE_1` by toggling `ROOT_CTRL5[6]` (OSC 0) or `ROOT_CTRL5[7]` (OSC 1) on, then off.
+Note that this will clear both RCS unlock detect and RCS OSC error attentions and there is no way in hardware to separate this.

-- Clear the associated bits in `TP_LOCAL_FIR[44:45]`.
+- Clear `TP_LOCAL_FIR[44]` (OSC 0) or `TP_LOCAL_FIR[45]` (OSC 1).

 When clearing an RCS OSC error attentions on a chip, PRD must:

-- Clear PLL unlock attentions, as described above, on all chips in the domain.
+- Clear all PLL unlock attentions, as described above, on **all chips in the domain**.
+This must be done to avoid reporting possible side-effect attentions later on.
+See the Analysis Priority above for justification.

-- Clear both RCS unlock detect attentions, as described above, on all chips in the domain.
+- Clear all RCS unlock detect attentions (both clocks), as described above, on **this chip**.
+This must be done to avoid reporting possible side-effect attentions later on.
+See the Analysis Priority above for justification.

-- Clear the underlying attentions in `RCS_SENSE_1` by toggling the associated bits in `ROOT_CTRL5[6:7]`.
+- Clear the underlying attentions in `RCS_SENSE_1` by toggling `ROOT_CTRL5[6]` (OSC 0) or `ROOT_CTRL5[7]` (OSC 1) on, then off.
+Note that this will clear both RCS unlock detect and RCS OSC error attentions and there is no way in hardware to separate this.

-- Clear the associated bits in `TP_LOCAL_FIR[42:43]`.
+- Clear `TP_LOCAL_FIR[42]` (OSC 0) or `TP_LOCAL_FIR[43]` (OSC 1).

 ## Masking Attentions (on threshold)

-When masking a PLL unlock attention on a chip, PRD must:
+When masking any PLL unlock attention in the domain, PRD must mask all PLL attentions on **all chips in the domain**.
+For each chip:

 - Set `xx_PCBSLV_CONFIG[12:19]` on all chiplets in the processor.

 - PRD will **not** mask `TP_LOCAL_FIR[28]` so that PCB slave parity error attentions can continue to be reported.

 When masking an RCS unlock detect attention on a chip, PRD must:

-- Mask the associated bits in `TP_LOCAL_FIR[44:45]`.
+- Mask `TP_LOCAL_FIR[44]` (OSC 0) or `TP_LOCAL_FIR[45]` (OSC 1).

-When clearing an RCS OSC error attentions on a chip, PRD must:
+When masking an RCS OSC error attentions on a chip, PRD must:

-- Mask PLL unlock attentions, as described above, on all chips in the domain.
+- Mask all PLL unlock attentions, as described above, on **all chips in the domain**.
+This must be done to avoid reporting possible side-effect attentions later on.
+See the Analysis Priority above for justification.

-- Mask both RCS unlock detect attentions, as described above, on all chips in the domain.
+- Mask all RCS unlock detect attentions (both clocks), as described above, on **this chip**.
+This must be done to avoid reporting possible side-effect attentions later on.
+See the Analysis Priority above for justification.

-- Mask the associated bits in `TP_LOCAL_FIR[42:43]`.
+- Mask `TP_LOCAL_FIR[42]` (OSC 0) or `TP_LOCAL_FIR[43]` (OSC 1).

 ## Additional Handling in Normal PRD FIR Analysis